Iran launches drone strike at Israel after attack on Damascus embassy - UPI.com

 Alerts started to sound across Israel by 2 a.m. local time the IDF said.

-Israeli defense officials said they are tracking the drones and aim to intercept them before they reach their targets.
-Medie outlets reported bursts of rocket fire from the country's air defense system streaking across the night sky.
+Israeli defense officials said they were tracking the drones and aimed to intercept them in the hours before they reach their targets.
+Media outlets reported bursts of rocket fire from the country's air defense system streaking across the night sky.

-The U.S. military reported it already shot down some Iranian drones that night.
+The U.S. military reported it shot down some 70-plus Iranian drones and three ballistic missiles that night.
 The United States is able to shoot down incoming drones from Iran via assets in Iraq and Syria.

 At around 8:20 p.m.
 EDT, IDF Spokesperson Daniel Hagari said forces have "intercepted a vast majority" of the strikes from Iran.